-Johnson’s full-time One-Year MBA program in Ithaca offers a sequenced, yet flexible, curriculum, which includes the option to take courses at Cornell Tech in New York City.
+Johnson’s STEM-designated, full-time One-Year MBA program in Ithaca offers a sequenced, yet flexible, curriculum, which includes the option to take courses at Cornell Tech in New York City.
 You’ll not only learn foundational business principles but also skills related to the industry that makes the most sense for your career advancement as you choose electives.

 Complete Johnson’s core in integrated teams with students in the Johnson Cornell Tech MBA program.
-Together you’ll take classes in financial accounting, critical thinking, strategy, data analytics, and more—it’s a 10-week crash course on business foundations complete with leadership training and a case competition.
+Together you’ll take classes in financial accounting, critical thinking, strategy, data analytics, and more—it’s a 13-week crash course on business foundations complete with leadership training and a case competition.

-One-Year MBAs are eligible to participate in some of the the Two-Year MBA immersion curriculum depending on their career goals.
+One-Year MBAs are eligible to participate in some of the Two-Year MBA immersion curriculum depending on their career goals.
 Immersion courses are led by business practitioners and Johnson’s research faculty who are at the top of their fields.
 Immersions focus in-depth on a particular career path and industry.
 You’ll also round out your electives during your last semester or choose to spend seven weeks at Cornell Tech for intensives in fintech or digital marketing.